mehulagg/gitlab/doc/api/groups.md

 }
 ```

-Users on GitLab [Premium, Silver, or higher](https://about.gitlab.com/pricing/) also see
+Users on GitLab [Premium or higher](https://about.gitlab.com/pricing/) also see
 the `commit_committer_check` and `reject_unsigned_commits` parameters:

 ```json